fbpx

 Why Should I Participate in the Yale Young Global Scholars Program?

-Besides being an outstanding addition to any college application there are a variety of other reasons why attending the Yale Young Global Scholars program would be beneficial to any student.
+Besides being an outstanding addition to any college application, there are a variety of other reasons why attending the Yale Young Global Scholars program would be beneficial to any student.

 The Campus

 Getting accepted to the Yale Young Global Scholars program means you will be living on campus and be able to experience life on one of the most beautiful college campuses in the nation.
-The exquisite architecture combines with a rich history to produce the beautiful, Hogwarts-Esque campus of America’s third-oldest university.
-Yale University is famous for its iconic Gothic and Colonial Revival buildings and landscapes spaces, and in 2010 it was officially named by Forbes as one of the world’s “most beautiful campuses.”
+The exquisite architecture combines with a rich history to produce the beautiful, Hogwarts-esque campus of America’s third-oldest university.
+Yale University is famous for its iconic Gothic and Colonial Revival buildings and landscape spaces, and in 2010 it was officially named by Forbes as one of the world’s “most beautiful campuses.”

-As a Young Global Scholar, you can attend a discussion in Battell Chapel, a historic civil war memorial, one moment, and stroll past the 216-feet tall Harkness Tower to attend a seminar in the stunning Sterling Memorial Library the next.
-During free time, you can take advantage of Yale’s incredible facilities by exercising in the Payne Whitney Gymnasium, the second-largest gym in the world, or visiting the Yale University Art Gallery, housing masterpieces by Monet and Picasso.
+As a Young Global Scholar, you can attend a discussion in Battell Chapel, a historic civil war memorial, one moment, and stroll past the 216-foot tall Harkness Tower to attend a seminar in the stunning Sterling Memorial Library the next.
+During your free time, you can take advantage of Yale’s incredible facilities by exercising in the Payne Whitney Gymnasium, the second-largest gym in the world, or visiting the Yale University Art Gallery, housing masterpieces by Monet and Picasso.

 The Seminars

 While the enriching lectures that the Yale Young Global Scholars Program offers are the same for all participants of a session, seminars are entirely up to individual choice.
-Within each session, whether it be Politics, Law and Engineering or International Affairs and Security, there are thousands of topics to discover, and the program recognizes the diversity of the 200 participants’ interests.
+Within each session, whether it be Politics, Law and Engineering, or International Affairs and Security, there are thousands of topics to discover, and the program recognizes the diversity of the 200 participants’ interests.

 Lectures

-Most mornings during the course of the two-week program, passers-by will often see large groups of students in matching name-tags piling into one of Yale’s architecturally-renowned lecture halls.
+Most mornings during the course of the two-week program, passers-by will often see large groups of students in matching name tags piling into one of Yale’s architecturally renowned lecture halls.
 Lectures, which are one hour of explanation by Yale professors and/or leaders in their respective fields followed by a 30-minute question and answer session with the lecturer, are one of the most valuable aspects of the global scholar program.

 Students listening to the class lecture

-The Residential Life
+The Residential Life at Yale Young Global Scholars Program

 Yale Young Global Scholars live in one of Yale’s 12 residential colleges alongside the other 200 students attending the same session.
 Students live in a suite with around six or seven people, with whom they share a common room and a large part of the program experience.

-On a typical day in the program, students can be seen relaxing together on the hammocks or playing frisbee in the courtyard, playing the pianos in the common room, eating delicious meals together in the residential college’s dining hall and letting their competitive sides shine in the game-room.
+On a typical day in the program, students can be seen relaxing together on the hammocks or playing frisbee in the courtyard, playing the pianos in the common room, eating delicious meals together in the `“` college’s dining hall and letting their competitive sides shine in the game-room.
 Participation also gives students a further look into their future at Yale or any university they wish to attend.

 The Capstone Project